hphelion/documentation/commercial/GA1/commercial.install-laptop-demo.md

 	f.
-If you run `ntpq -p` and you receive a ‘No association ID's returned’ message, then you may have to reinstall the `ntp` package, To do this, enter the following commands pressing enter after each command:
+If you run `ntpq -p` and you receive a 'No association ID's returned' message, then you may have to reinstall the `ntp` package, To do this, enter the following commands pressing enter after each command:

 	i. `dpkg-reconfigure ntp`